 What year did they stop making the 4L80e?

 Production of the 4L80e stopped in 2013.
-However, while General Motors stopped producing the 4L80e since 2013, the transmission is still available for purchase.
+However, while General Motors stopped producing the 4L80e in 2013, the transmission is still available for purchase.
 Many car guys have been rebuilding and remanufacturing the 4L80e using the stock 4L80e or new transmission parts.

 Is the Turbo 400 better than a 4L80e